Hanro50/GMLL/README.md

 > Results on beta 1.0 and 1.2 may very

 Minecraft Authentication server fixes
 > Please note this only fixes the client side checks.
-However, the proxy module can be ran independently of the
+However, the proxy module can be ran independently from the rest of GMLL to a degree.
+Meaning it can be used as a proxy to fix the server side checks as well.

 # NBT Shenanigans
 GMLL has a sub module capable of reading NBT Data.